Heat Injury and Illness SBREFA

 On October 27, 2021, OSHA published an Advance Notice of Proposed Rulemaking (ANPRM) for Heat Injury and Illness Prevention in Outdoor and Indoor Work Settings in the Federal Register.
 With this publication, OSHA initiated the rulemaking process to consider a heat-specific workplace standard.
 A standard specific to heat-related injury and illness prevention would more clearly set forth employer obligations and the measures necessary to more effectively protect employees from hazardous heat.
 The ultimate goal is to prevent or reduce the number of occupational injuries, illnesses, and fatalities caused by exposure to hazardous heat.

 OSHA received 965 unique comments from stakeholders addressing various questions asked in the ANPRM.
-Using these comments, academic literature, best practices from state heat-specific standards, and other input from experts, stakeholders, and the public, OSHA has developed potential options for various elements of a heat-specific standard.
+Using these comments, academic literature, best practices from state heat-specific standards, and other input from experts, stakeholders, and the public, OSHA developed potential options for various elements of a heat-specific standard.

 • A programmatic approach to heat injury and illness prevention;